Keymaster65/copper2go/README.md

 ### Backlog

-* Support native executable for sync-application (may be graal?)
+* Add new Repository Performancetest
 * Remove version 2 of HTTP Receiver API
 * Finish support kafka events
-* Add new Repository Performancetest
+* Support faster startup (may be graal, may be crac)
 * Replace vertx HTTP components with simpler implementation
 * Replace vertx Kafka components with simpler implementation
 * STDIN/OUT support in config and container (or remove it)